The views expressed by the host on this program, now documented to be almost always right 98.7% of the time.

 I have not seen her on the performers list.

-It's gonna have implications for radio.
+It's going to have implications for radio.

-This is nothing any time soon.
+This is nothing anytime soon.

 And of course, what do I do?